 I got married at 23.
 While my husband knew that I had issues with food he had no idea the extent of it.
 Honestly, I didn’t either.

 I quickly learned that hiding in marriage was much harder to do.
 I felt exposed in the worst ways possible.
 To my horror, I started binge eating any time I was alone.
-I couldn’t understand why I could have been so disciplined with food in the past and so uncontrollable in the present.
-I hated my body.
-I hated the way my self loathing impacted my marriage and relationships.
+It didn’t make sense why I could have been so disciplined with food in the past and so uncontrollable in the present.
+I hated my body and the way my self loathing impacted my marriage and relationships.

 About six months into our marriage, when I felt as though I had hit rock bottom, I started counseling.
 It was in that room that my counselor told me an eating disorder is not about food.
 I thought my counselor was downright crazy, or, at the very least, misjudged my situation.